Ben-Yehuda Dictionary

 The Ben-Yehuda Dictionary is a historical Hebrew dictionary.
-The first volume was published in 1908 by Eliezer Ben-Yehuda, while the last was published long after his death, in 1958 by his wife and his son.
+The first volume was published in 1908 by Eliezer Ben-Yehuda, while the last was published long after his death, in 1958 by his wife Hemda Ben-Yehuda and his son Ehud Ben-Yehuda.
 An important feature of the dictionary was its inclusion of various new words invented by Ben-Yehuda to describe modern objects which did not yet have words for them.